zukunft/zukunft.com/docs/code_functions_all.md

     \-- obj_id - section for function obj_id not yet defined that it should be set and get in /phrase/phrase.php
     \-- is_word - section for function is_word is expected to be info in /phrase/phrase.php
     \-- is_triple - section for function is_triple is expected to be info in /phrase/phrase.php
+    \-- number_symbol - section for function number_symbol not yet defined that it should be info in /phrase/phrase.php
     \-- impact - section for function impact not yet defined that it should be info in /phrase/phrase.php
     \-- parents - section for function parents is expected to be foaf in /phrase/phrase.php
     \-- children - section for function children is expected to be foaf in /phrase/phrase.php